I. General Information

 The websites listed below are NOT maintained or affiliated with us in any way.
 We are providing these links only as convenient information on how you can better regulate your preferences on marketing materials you receive.

-We do NOT discriminate in any way against any consumer who chooses to opt out of one or more of our databases.
-We offer no financial benefit, service difference, reward, or other incentive to you for disclosing information to us or allowing us to share your information, nor do we penalize you in any way for choosing to opt out.
+We do NOT discriminate or retaliate in any way against any consumer who chooses to opt out of one or more of our databases.
+We offer no financial benefit, service difference, reward, or other incentive to you for disclosing information to us or allowing us to share your information, nor do we penalize you in any way for choosing to opt out or exercise any privacy rights you have under state or federal law.
+We never charge any fee for opting out or exercising any of your privacy rights.
 How and whether we use your personal information is entirely up to you.

-We take commercially reasonable precautions to protect the information we house.
-Steps we may use to protect the information we house may include physical restrictions, intrusion alarms, electronic monitoring, firewall protections, security logs, encryption of data, and access controls.
+We have established, implemented, and maintained commercially reasonable administrative, technical, and physical data precautions to protect the confidentiality, integrity, and accessibility of the information we collect and process.
+Protections include physical restrictions, intrusion alarms, electronic monitoring, firewall protections, security logs, encryption of data, access controls, and employment of full-time technical personnel.
 As part of these security protections, we regularly do all of the following:

 - review the hardware and software connected to our network;